Remembering “At the Movies” with Roger Ebert

 Heidi Chang

-Heidi Chang is an award-winning multimedia journalist, who produces stories about Hawaii and the Pacific Rim for radio, TV, print and the Web.
-As a reporter, producer, host and anchor, she’s contributed to local, national and international news media.
+Heidi Chang is an award-winning multimedia journalist, who produces stories about Hawaii and the Pacific Rim for radio, TV, digital media and print.
+As a reporter, producer, host and anchor, she’s contributed to local, national and international media.

 Latest blog posts